Denise Minger - Recovered Raw Foodist

 Denise Minger is indeed full of contradictions.

 I would call her weird, if NOT downright abnormal.
-A committed lifelong raw food vegetarian, the name of her Blog, Raw Food SOS, appears to be a contradiction of her nutritional philosophy.
-As a radical vegetarian, Denise spends most of her time giving speeches for the Weston A. Price Foundation that advocates a Paleolithic low-carb Diet that is high in red meat and dairy, even though she eats neither.
+She started out her life, after the age of 7, as a committed raw food vegetarian, the name of her Blog, Raw Food SOS, appears to be a contradiction of her nutritional philosophy.
+As a diet radical, Denise spends a lot of her time giving speeches for the Weston A. Price Foundation that advocates a Paleolithic low-carb Diet that is high in red meat and dairy.

 Denise appears to have suffered all her life from health and digestive problems, and probably still does.
 The question that I ask is where were her parents?